ParkfieldOrg/Sakurabook/en/price-for-bookings.md

 - WORKING DAY - Price per month
 - WORKING DAY - Price per year

 We calculate the final price using these price variants.
+It applies to all products, Rental spaces, Services, and AddOns.
 There are no additional fees or extras for your customers.

 📌 Sakurabook counts week as 7 days, month as 30 days, and year as 12 months (360 days).